Open Search

 Long-Term Psychotherapy:

-The staff and interns provide long-term psychotherapy for clients who will benefit from this treatment modality.
-Interns are encouraged to carry (typically) 5 long-term clients during their internship year.
-This allows the intern to refine and develop skills in treatment utilizing more long-term therapy approaches, such as Psychoanalytic, Attachment, Object-Relations, etc.
+Interns and staff also provide long-term psychotherapy for clients who may benefit from extended treatment.
+Interns are typically encouraged to maintain a caseload of approximately five long-term clients during the training year.
+This experience allows them to refine and deepen their skills using long-term therapeutic approaches such as Psychoanalytic, Attachment, and Object-Relations modalities.

-A variety of group therapy sessions are offered.
-Group sessions are conducted by interns and other clinical staff.
-Over the years many different groups have been run to meet the need of the students, such as Art Therapy Groups, Anxiety Focused Groups, Process Groups, Mindfulness Groups, Dream Groups, LGBTQ+ Groups, Self-Compassion Groups, and College Adjustment Groups.
+A variety of group therapy options are offered to meet the diverse needs of students.
+Groups are facilitated by interns and clinical staff, and have included Art Therapy Groups, Anxiety-Focused Groups, Process Groups, Mindfulness Groups, Dream Groups, LGBTQ+ Support Groups, Self-Compassion Groups, and College Adjustment Groups.

-A coordinated team approach is utilized to effectively deal with on-campus crisis situations.
-Interns participate as members of the Crisis Intervention Team, which includes psychologists, trained counselors, district police, and nursing services.
+A collaborative team approach is utilized to effectively respond to students in crisis.
+Interns participate as active members of the Crisis Intervention Team, which includes psychologists, trained counselors, district police, and nursing staff.

 Special Requirements of Applicants: